Peroxisome proliferator-activated receptor alpha

 Peroxisome proliferator-activated receptor alpha (PPAR-α), also known as NR1C1 (nuclear receptor subfamily 1, group C, member 1), is a nuclear receptor protein functioning as a transcription factor that in humans is encoded by the PPARA gene.
 Together with peroxisome proliferator-activated receptor delta and peroxisome proliferator-activated receptor gamma, PPAR-alpha is part of the subfamily of peroxisome proliferator-activated receptors.
 It was the first member of the PPAR family to be cloned in 1990 by Stephen Green and has been identified as the nuclear receptor for a diverse class of rodent hepatocarcinogens that causes proliferation of peroxisomes.

 Expression

 PPAR-α is primarily activated through ligand binding.
 Endogenous ligands include fatty acids such as arachidonic acid as well as other polyunsaturated fatty acids and various fatty acid-derived compounds such as certain members of the 15-hydroxyeicosatetraenoic acid family of arachidonic acid metabolites, e.g. 15(S)-HETE, 15(R)-HETE, and 15(S)-HpETE and 13-hydroxyoctadecadienoic acid, a linoleic acid metabolite.

+Steroids dehydroepiandrosterone (DHEA) and its sulfated form DHEA-S have been reported to activate PPARα-mediated gene expression, particularly in rodent models where they induce peroxisomal enzymes involved in fatty acid oxidation.
+While some studies indicate micromolar-range binding or activation consistent with a ligand role, other research suggests DHEA may activate PPARα partly through indirect mechanisms such as modulation of receptor phosphorylation rather than classical direct high-affinity binding, with possible species differences.

 Synthetic ligands include the fibrate drugs, which are used to treat hyperlipidemia, and a diverse set of insecticides, herbicides, plasticizers, and organic solvents collectively referred to as peroxisome proliferators.